 Musculoskeletal Disorders in the Offshore Industry

 Offshore work contains a plethora of dangers.
 Fires, explosions, falling overboard, collisions, and other serious accidents are associated with offshore work.
-However, there is one classification of injuries that do not always receive enough attention.
-Musculoskeletal injuries are serious and, though they are common at many manual labor jobs, offshore workers should know about the unique risks of their job.
+However, there is one classification of injury that does not always receive enough attention: musculoskeletal disorders.
+Musculoskeletal injuries are serious, and offshore workers should know about the unique risks of their job.

 What Are Musculoskeletal Disorders?

 According to the United Kingdom’s Health and Safety Executive (HSE), musculoskeletal disorders (MSD) are injuries which affect the muscles, joints, tendons, or spinal discs.
-Workers with an MSD frequently exhibit a reduced ability to accomplish serious aspects of their job.
-Since an MSD can result in permanent or prolonged disability, it’s essential to look for the signs of one.
+Workers with an MSD frequently exhibit a reduced ability to accomplish critical aspects of their job.
+Since an MSD can result in permanent or prolonged disability, it’s essential to know the signs.

 Symptoms of an MSD include the following:

 - Tingling sensations